By admin | 14 March 2023 | 0 Comments

 Comparison Of 6 Best Portable Solar Panels In 2022

-When consider investing in a portable solar panel, its so difficult for us to decide which one is the best choice.
+When consider investing in a portable solar panel, it’s so difficult for us to decide which one is the best choice.
 Then, Gonagain, a veteran YouTuber in RV camping, made a detailed test and compared six different brands of 100w - 120w portable solar panels.
 This test shows which panel is the most efficient and which one gives you the best value for your money.

 The six portable solar panels are Bluetti SP120 120w, BougeRV 120w, Xtar SP100 100w, Itehil 100w, Oupes 100w, and Jackery SolarSaga 100w.